 Industrial hemp is one of the newest crops in Midwestern fields, but high demand has outpaced available data.

-Field samples and data are submitted by regional growers who apply to participate in exchange for discounted cannabinoid profiling for CBC, CBD, CBG, CBN, and THC through our generous partners, Rock River Laboratory, Inc. and Pride Analytics & Consulting.
+Field samples and data are submitted by regional growers who apply to participate in exchange for discounted cannabinoid profiling for CBC, CBD, CBG, CBN, and THC through our generous lab partners.
 That information is then made available to the public in the below database.

-This project is made possible with proud collaboration between University of Illinois Extension (Phillip Alberti), University of Wisconsin-Madison (Dr. Shelby Ellison), Michigan State University Extension (Dr. James Dedecker), Purdue University Extension (Marguerite Bolt), Micheal Fields Agricultural Institute (Esther Shekinah) Rock River Laboratory Inc., Pride Analytics & Consulting.
-Special thanks to the more than 130 grower-collaborators who collaborated on this project in 2020.
+This project is made possible with proud collaboration between University of Illinois Extension (Phillip Alberti), University of Wisconsin-Madison (Dr. Shelby Ellison), Michigan State University Extension (Dr. James Dedecker), Purdue University Extension (Marguerite Bolt), Micheal Fields Agricultural Institute (Esther Shekinah) Rock River Laboratory Inc., Pride Analytics & Consulting, Michael Fields Agricultural Institute, and Kennebec Analytical Services.

 A special thank you goes to the more than 180 grower-collaborators who have submitted field samples to the project.

 How to Submit Data

 Hemp Cultivar Check Program: 2021 Research Report

 University of Wisconsin-Madison Hemp Variety Trials